FBI and FBI: Most Wanted crossover

 The FBI and FBI: Most Wanted crossover is a two-part crossover event between FBI and FBI: Most Wanted that aired on CBS on March 24, 2020.
-The first part, "American Dreams", which is the eigthteenth episode of the second season of FBI and the 40th episode overall, was written by David Amann and directed by Terry Miller, while the second part, "Reveille", which is the ninth episode of the first season of FBI: Most Wanted, was written by Ryan Causey and directed by Fred Berner.
+The first part, "American Dreams", which is the eighteenth episode of the second season of FBI and the 40th episode overall, was written by David Amann and directed by Terry Miller, while the second part, "Reveille", which is the ninth episode of the first season of FBI: Most Wanted, was written by Ryan Causey and directed by Fred Berner.
 Julian McMahon, Keisha Castle-Hughes, Kellan Lutz, Roxy Sternberg, Zeeko Zaki, Ebonée Noel, John Boyd, Alana de la Garza, and Jeremy Sisto appeared in both parts of the event as Jess LaCroix, Hana Gibson, Ken Crosby, Sheryll Barnes, Omar Adom "O. A." Agent Zidan, Kristen Chazal, Stuart Scola, Isobel Castille, Jubal Valentine, respectively.

 Cast and characters

 Main

 The following contains a list of actors receiving main billing in the crossover event: